 Watering RosesRoses within their first year, or those that have been transplanted, need increased water supply due to their small root systems.
 With limited roots, the rose will not be able to absorb the required moisture and as roses are 75% water like the rest of us, they will not grow well.
 This is when we begin to see die back occurring (the blackening of the tips of the stems) and wilting leaves as the plant begins to shut down the areas it does not require for survival, keeping the core of the plant alive.

-Roses need to be watered in a way that encourages their roots to grow deep into the soil.
-This will help protect the plant from the extreme heat in summer as soil is a great insulator.
-Watering lightly but often will only encourage the roots to stay around the surface of the soil.
-This will mean they are affected by even the smallest temperature variation.
+Roses need to be watered in a way that encourages their roots to grow deep into the soil, this will help protect the plant from the extreme heat in summer due to the insulation that the soil provides.
+Watering lightly but often will only encourage the roots to stay around the surface of the soil, this will mean they are affected by even the smallest temperature variation.
+Providing the rose with a deep soaking will encourage the roots to grow down into the soil.

-We recommend using a dripper system rose beds as this is the most efficient and economical way to deliver the required water.
+We recommend using a dripper system in rose beds as this is the most efficient and economical way to deliver the required water.
 It puts a single drop of water in one spot and pushes it down deep into the soil.
-With an added bonus a timer can be installed for those occasions where you are unable to water the roses yourself.
+Dripper systems also have the added bonus of a timer which can be installed, this makes it all that much easier especially if you live a busy life and struggle to find time to water or are away from your property for periods of time.

 For roses not on a dripper system: